-SMI regularly suggests that one’s investing decisions usually can be made with little regard for what’s going on in the investment markets.
-This seems counterintuitive.
-Let us once again make our case, then we’ll apply it to the question of deciding whether now is a “good” time to sell some of your stock holdings.
+SMI believes you can make most investing decisions with little regard for what’s happening in the investment markets.
+We realize that seems counterintuitive, but let us make our case.
+Then, we’ll apply it to the question of deciding whether now is a “good” time to sell some of your stock holdings.

 For other investors, the starting point of decision-making is “inside” information.
 The focus is on their own financial needs and a personalized long-term strategy designed to meet those needs.
-Their buy/sell decisions are made based on what’s required to make sure their financial holdings are in accord with the game plan.
+Their buy/sell decisions are based on what’s required to ensure their financial holdings are in accord with the game plan.

 This is “inside-out” thinking, where decisions are primarily shaped by inside considerations.
-Thus, current market fads, trends and so-called expert opinions are largely irrelevant to inside-out investors.
+Thus, current market fads, trends, and “expert” opinions are largely irrelevant to inside-out investors.
 The “outside” world of investment professionals comes into the picture only when assistance is needed in executing decisions already made.

 We’re encouraging you to be an inside-out thinker.
-In other words, make your investing decisions as you would other consumer purchasing decisions.
-For example, if your family has grown to the point that you need a minivan to haul everyone around, you wouldn’t buy a sporty little MX-5 Miata instead because a magazine article said they’re “hot” at the moment.
+In other words, make your investing decisions like other consumer purchasing decisions.
+For example, if your family has grown to the point that you need a minivan to haul everyone around, you wouldn’t buy a sporty little convertible because a magazine article said they’re “hot” at the moment.
 Or, if you need a medicine that lowers your blood pressure, you wouldn’t let a glowing recommendation from your druggist convince you to bring home the leading antihistamine for allergies instead.

 It would be foolish to let irrelevant external influences (outside-in thinking) steer you into making such inappropriate purchases.
 Instead, you make your decisions based on your needs at the time, irrespective of what the marketplace would like to sell you.

-Here’s a checklist an inside-out investor might run through in deciding the “Is it a good time to sell?” question.
+Here’s a checklist an inside-out investor might run through to decide whether to make portfolio changes.

-- Is my financial foundation rock solid?
-That is, am I debt-free (at a minimum, SMI encourages readers to be debt-free with the possible exception of a reasonable mortgage) and is my emergency-savings fund sufficient?
-If not, I should sell enough stock (or stop contributing to my 401(k) plan long enough) to repair the cracks in my foundation.
+Is my financial foundation rock solid?
+That is, am I debt-free, and is my emergency-savings fund sufficient?
+If not, I should sell enough stock — or stop contributing to my 401(k) plan for a period — to repair the cracks in my foundation.

-- Am I currently using investing strategies that reflect my emotional tolerance of risk?
-The wrong time to make adjustments to your plan is to wait until a bear market arrives, then panic and sell based on the overwhelming emotion of the moment.
-Knowing yourself, and building an all-weather portfolio that you know you can ride through the next bear market, exemplifies a healthy inside-out investing approach.
-It may lead to some selling in one strategy now in order to transition into another strategy.
+Am I using investing strategies that reflect my emotional tolerance of risk?
+I know that the wrong time to make adjustments to my plan is to wait until a bear market arrives, then panic and sell based on the overwhelming emotion of the moment.
+I want to build a portfolio that I know I can ride through a bear market.
+(This exemplifies a healthy inside-out investing approach.
+It may lead you to some selling in one strategy now and transitioning into another strategy.)

-- Are my protective boundaries still in place?
-(See Seven Key Principles For Christian Investing in the SMI Bonus Reports section.)
+Are my protective boundaries still in place?
+(See SMI’s 7 Key Principles For Christian Investing Bonus Report – PDF.)
 If not, what adjustments should I make at this time?
-For example, I lose needed diversification if more than 15% of my total investments is in the stock of my employer.
+For example, I lose needed diversification if more than 15% of my total portfolio is in the stock of my employer.
 In that case, even if I think my company’s stock will do well in the future, it’s probably wise to sell the excess and reinvest the proceeds in other assets.

-Notice that the focus is on the personal needs and circumstances of the individual, not on the headlines of the day — which almost never tell you anything that will enhance the quality of your decision-making.
-While current events may provoke you to run through your personal list of review questions, they should not dictate the answers.
+Notice that the questions above are about personal needs and circumstances rather than about how to react to the latest headlines (the news rarely tells you anything that will enhance the quality of your decision-making).
+Although current events may prompt you to run through your own list of review questions, they should not dictate the answers.